heardrwt/RHAddressBook/README.md

 ```
 Remember, save often in order to avoid painful save conflicts.

+## Installing
+For instructions on how to get started using this static library see [Using Static iOS Libraries](http://rheard.com/blog/using-static-ios-libraries/) at [rheard.com](http://rheard.com).

 ## Licence
 Released under the Modified BSD License.
 (Attribution Required)